Hung-Che/Hermes/README.md

-# Steering Car
+# Wall-E
-This wil be a controllable car that can steer in an incredibly cool way.
+This will be a super cool Wall-E robot with wheels instead of tracks.